-- (5) [Original Signature and Bar Number Required] Signing.
-All [documents] papers submitted to the court for filing by a represented party [shall] must include the [original] signature of at least 1 attorney of record who is an active member of the bar of this state, and the address, telephone number, and State Bar of Nevada identification number of the attorney and of any associated attorney appearing for the party filing the paper.
-All [documents] papers submitted to this court for filing by unrepresented parties [shall] must include the [original] signature of the party and [shall] must state the party's address and telephone number.
-A filing made through a person's electronic-filing account and authorized by that person, together with that person's name on a signature block, constitutes the person's signature. - (b) Service of All Papers Required.
+(5) Signing.
+All papers submitted to the court for filing by a represented party must include the signature of at least 1 attorney of record who is an active member of the bar of this state, and the address, telephone number, and State Bar of Nevada identification number of the attorney and of any associated attorney appearing for the party filing the paper.
+All papers submitted to this court for filing by unrepresented parties must include the signature of the party and must state the party's address and telephone number.
+A filing made through a person's electronic-filing account and authorized by that person, together with that person's name on a signature block, constitutes the person's signature.

+(b) Service of All Papers Required.
 Unless a rule requires service by the clerk, a party or person acting for that party must, at or before the time of filing a paper, serve a copy on the other parties to the appeal or review.
-Service on a party represented by counsel [shall] must be made on the party's counsel. - (c) Manner of Service. - (1) Nonelectronic [S] service may be any of the following: - (A) personal, including delivery [of the copy to a clerk or other] to a responsible person at the office of counsel; - (B) by mail; or - (C) by third-party commercial carrier for delivery within 3 days[;]. - [(D) by electronic means, if the party being served consents in writing; or] - (E) notice by electronic means to registered users of the court's electronic filing system consistent with NEFCR 9.
+Service on a party represented by counsel must be made on the party's counsel.

+(c) Manner of Service.

+(1) Nonelectronic service may be any of the following:

+(A) personal, including delivery to a responsible person at the office of counsel;

+(B) by mail; or

-- (2) Electronic service of a paper may be made by: - (A) notice by electronic means to registered users of the court's electronic filing system consistent with NEFCR 9; or - (B) other electronic means, if the party being served consents in writing. - [(2)] (3) When reasonable, considering such factors as the immediacy of the relief sought, distance, and cost, service on a party [shall] must be by a manner at least as expeditious as the manner used to file the paper with the court. - [(3)] (4) Service by mail or by commercial carrier is complete on mailing or delivery to the carrier.
-Service by electronic means under Rule 25(c)(2)[(1)(D)] is complete on filing or transmission, unless the party making service is notified that the paper was not received by the party served.
-[Service through the court's electronic filing system under Rule 25(e)(1)(E) is complete at the time that the document is submitted to the court's electronic filing system.]
+(C) by third-party commercial carrier for delivery within 3 days.(2) Electronic service of a paper may be made by:

+(A) notice by electronic means to registered users of the court's electronic filing system consistent with NEFCR 9; or

+(B) other electronic means, if the party being served consents in writing.

+(3) When reasonable, considering such factors as the immediacy of the relief sought, distance, and cost, service on a party must be by a manner at least as expeditious as the manner used to file the paper with the court.

+(4) Service by mail or by commercial carrier is complete on mailing or delivery to the carrier.
+Service by electronic means under Rule 25(c)(2) is complete on filing or transmission, unless the party making service is notified that the paper was not received by the party served.